List of Johnny Test characters: Missy

 Missy Blakley (voiced by Ashleigh Ball in Seasons 2 onwards; Brittney Wilson in Season 5) is Sissy Blakley's pink labradoodle dog who seems to show the same amount of dislike to Dukey as Sissy does to Johnny.
 Dukey has a crush on her, but often displays the same hatred Johnny does for Sissy.

 Repto-Slicer

-Repto-Slicer (vocal effects provided by Andrew Francis) is a blue-green mutant lizard.
-He earned his name from his ability to have razors protrude from his entire body where he even has a chainsaw for a tongue.
-Repto-Slicer excels at salsa-making.
-He was originally owned and created by Eugene, who managed him very poorly.
+Repto-Slicer (vocal effects provided by Andrew Francis) is a mutant lizard who can protrude razors from his entire body and has a chainsaw for a tongue.
+He was originally created by Eugene, who managed him very poorly.
 Repto-Slicer later decided to stay with Johnny after he tamed him.
-In a later episode, Repto-Slicer was transferred to Planet Razorium where he lives happily with alien creatures that look like him.
+In a later episode, Repto-Slicer is transferred to Planet Razorium, where he lives happily with alien creatures who resemble him.

 Jillian Vegan

-Jillian Vegan (voiced by Maryke Hendrikse) is an alien from the planet Vegandon who is Dark Vegan's daughter.
+Jillian Vegan (voiced by Maryke Hendrikse) is a humanoid alien from the planet Vegandon who is Dark Vegan's daughter.
 She disapproves of her father's evil ways and makes friends with Johnny by helping him save his world twice.
 As of the fourth season, Jillian lives comfortably on Earth, having integrated successfully into its culture.
-She is a human-shape alien with green hair.